 And like hole punching, use smaller pieces of card stock or construction paper to make for easier holding and cutting.
 You can also re-purpose the smaller pieces she had cut into making a new collage.

 Painting allows your child to use paintbrushes to develop fine motor skills.
 Experiment with different-sized paintbrushes, as well as a variety of things to paint on.
-One day she might paint on a large cardboard box, and another on a smaller piece of paper.
+One day she might paint on a large cardboard box, and another on finger paint paper.

 And stick to washable paint that comes off easily, like this one: